Daria Morgendorffer

-Daria Morgendorffer is a fictional character from the MTV animated series Beavis and Butt-Head and its spin-off Daria.
-She was voiced in both productions by Tracy Grandstaff.
+Daria Morgendorffer is a fictional character and the title character of the American adult animated series Daria (1997–2002).
+She is voiced by Tracy Grandstaff.
+Daria was initially designed and created by Beavis and Butt-Head staff writer David Felton as a supporting character, serving as an intelligent foil to Beavis and Butt-Head.

+MTV, which aired Beavis and Butt-Head, eventually sought to make an animated show catered more to female viewers; Glenn Eichler and Susie Lewis Lynn co-developed Daria.
+Mike Judge, creator of Beavis and Butt-Head, is officially credited as Daria's creator and designer.

-In 2002, Daria placed at number 41 on the list of the Top 50 Greatest Cartoon Characters of All Time by TV Guide for her role in the two shows.
-She was also listed in AOL's 100 Most Memorable Female TV Characters.
+The character received a positive response, being ranked at No. 41 on the TV Guide list of the "Top 50 Greatest Cartoon Characters of All Time" and No. 68 on AOL's list of the "100 Most Memorable Female TV Characters".

 Conception and development

 Mike Judge created the Daria character on advice of the network.
 MTV senior vice president and creative director Abby Terkuhle explained that when Beavis and Butt-Head "became successful, we ... created Daria's character because we wanted a smart female who could serve as the foil."
 Terkuhle said that he added Daria "to put Beavis and Butt-Head in their place".
 Judge says that Daria was named for a girl he knew in school who, like the character, was saddled with the nickname "Diarrhea".
 Glenn Eichler, who created the Daria spin-off – sometimes incorrectly stated to be the character's creator as well – was, along with Peggy Nicoll, one of the main writers of the series; other writers were Neena Beber, Anne D. Bernstein, Rachelle Romberg, Rachel Lipman, and Sam Johnson.